rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Gotchas presented to us (thank you very much) by language designers or library implementers should technically be classified as _intrinsic_ since a common bloke like me can't do much about them other than look for a job that has a better tooling.
 If you look at programming as a whole, these are extraneous loads.

 I have left the subject of abstraction vs imperative (abstractions being less straightforward and harder to map to actual execution) untouched.
-I plan to return to this and to the topic of gotchas in my next post.
+I plan to return to this in my next post.

 _side_note_start
 **There is a planet** where PL designers treat all programming abstractions and types with respect.